 Bull-Market Burger Recipe

 In 1999, French farmers rioted over the existence of McDonald’s in France.
-In 2000, French chef Daniel Boulud responded with his decadent DB Burger, featured at his DB Bistro Moderne and Daniel Boulud Brasserie for $32.
+In 2000, French chef Daniel Boulud responded with his decadent DB Burger, featured at his DB Bistro Moderne and Daniel Boulud Brasserie (now closed) for $32.
 For those who may not be able to travel but want the experience, CHOW has attempted to re-create the towering hamburger, replete with fresh Parmesan Kaiser Roll, Tomato Confit, Horseradish Mayonnaise, red wine–braised short ribs, black truffles, and of course foie gras.

 What to buy: We followed Chef Boulud’s lead and used ground sirloin for this recipe.
 It has a low fat content (15 to 20 percent), which helps counteract the richness of the shredded short ribs.